-A wild and adventurous place it is one of the world’s most heterogeneous countries.
-PNG has a population of around 7.8m people, but over 850 languages and nearly 1000 traditional societies and ethnic indigenous groups.
+A wild and adventurous place, it is one of the world’s most heterogeneous countries.
+With a population of around 7.8m people, but over 850 languages.
+And nearly 1000 traditional societies and ethnic indigenous groups.

 This tremendous diversity is the result of the country’s rugged and mountainous terrain.
-Therefore tribes and clans formed as a self-defense mechanism – leading to thousands of separate communities.
+Whereby tribes and clans formed as a self-defense mechanism – leading to thousands of separate communities.

 Located north of Australia, PNG occupies the eastern half of the island of New Guinea (the second largest island in the world).
 Plus the Bismark & Louisade archipelagos, the Admiralty Islands, Bougainville Island.
 And numerous other smaller islands in the Bismark & Solomon Seas.

 Papua New Guinea 101: A Brief History Lesson…

 Papua New Guinea is believed to have been populated by humans for over 50,000 years.
 The first inhabitants migrating there from other parts of South East Asia.
 In addition to a major migration of Austronesian speaking people to the coastal regions of the country some 2,500 years ago.

 European exploration of the island of New Guinea started in the 16th century.
 Those first sailing ships arrived in SE Asia in search of the source of the Spice Trade.
 But exploration was limited to coastal areas as the mountainous hinterland was just too daunting for serious exploration.